 Below are some things you or your daughter may be concerned about.
 But these are not problems.
 Reassure your daughter that she is perfectly normal:

 Early or late breast development.
 The breasts begin to develop at the start of puberty, around age 9 or 10.
 But this can vary, and some girls develop later or earlier.

 One breast larger than the other (asymmetry).
 Girls commonly have one breast that develops faster than the other.
 It's also common and normal for girls and women to have one breast that is larger than the other.
 The difference can be as much as a bra cup size or more.

 Small or large size.
 Breasts come in all shapes and sizes.
 There is almost no size that is considered abnormal.
 If breasts fail to develop at all, or if they are so large they are causing neck or back issues, talk to your daughter’s healthcare provider.

 The following are breast conditions that are fairly common in teens.
 They cause symptoms that may be worrisome.
 But they are not serious.
 In many cases, they don’t even need treatment.
-Talk to the healthcare provider if your daughter has signs of any of these problems.
+Talk with the healthcare provider if your daughter has signs of any of these problems.

 Fibrocystic breast changes.
 This is the development of fluid-filled sacs in the breasts.
 They make the breast feel lumpy, tender, or painful.
-They are NOT cancer.
+They are not cancer.
 And they don’t make a girl more likely to get breast cancer.
 Treatment can help relieve symptoms.
-Reducing the amount of caffeine and fat in the girl’s diet may help.
+Reducing the amount of caffeine and fat in a girl’s diet may help.
 Your daughter’s healthcare provider can discuss other treatment choices with you.

 Call the healthcare provider if your daughter has any of the following: